-All materials and workmanship to be in accordance with the current British Standards and codes of practice.
+At all times and workmanship to be in accordance with the current British Standards and codes of practice.

 This drawing is to be read in conjunction with all relevant Architectural, Structural Engineers, Mechanical Engineers, Electrical Engineers and Specialists drawings and specifications.